Jacksonville Grand Prix

 HOW DOES THE GRAND PRIX WORK?

 Any runner can compete in the Jacksonville Grand Prix.
 You do not have to register to take part.
 All you have to do is run the events.
 1st Place Sports will score each race to see if you have accumulated points in the series.
-The Grand Prix is designed to determine who the top Jacksonville area runners are, given the age differences.
+The Grand Prix is designed to determine the top Jacksonville area runners, given the age differences.
 There are two ways to score points.
 First, in the overall competition based on age-graded performances and second, by finishing in the top ten in your age group.
 The age group and overall competition are scored separately.
 The scores are not combined!

 CASH AWARDS